tripleee/sloshy/README.md

 Besides `rooms`, there are some other configuration options which can be specified in the YAML file.
-For the most part, these are undocuemented options for use in internal testing, but the following are expected to remain stable and supported:
+For the most part, these are undocumented options for use in internal testing, but the following are expected to remain stable and supported: